python-trio/flake8-async/docs/rules.rst

    We strongly encourage you to read `PEP 533 <https://peps.python.org/pep-0533/>`_ and use `async with aclosing(...) <https://docs.python.org/3/library/contextlib.html#contextlib.aclosing>`_, or better yet avoid async generators entirely (see `ASYNC900`_ ) in favor of context managers which return an iterable :ref:`channel/stream/queue <channel_stream_queue>`.

 Blocking sync calls in async functions
 ======================================

+Our 2xx lint rules warn you to use the async equivalent for slow sync calls which would otherwise block the event loop (and therefore cause performance problems, or even deadlock).

 .. _httpx.Client: https://www.python-httpx.org/api/#client
 .. _httpx.AsyncClient: https://www.python-httpx.org/api/#asyncclient